contentful/forma-36/packages/forma-36-react-components/README.md

 We recommend the following naming convention for PropTypes to make them as clear as possible:

-- Array - use plural nouns. e.g. `items`
+- Number - use a prefix or suffix to imply that the prop accepts a number.
+E.g. `numItems`, `itemCount`, `itemIndex`
-- Number - use a prefix or suffix to imply that the prop accepts a number. e.g. `numItems`, `itemCount`, `itemIndex`
+- Boolean - use the prefix 'is'/'can'/'has'.
+E.g. `isVisible`, `canExpand`, `hasImage`
-- Boolean - use the prefix 'is'/'can'/'has'. e.g. `isVisible`, `canExpand`, `hasImage`
+- Array - use a plural noun.
+E.g. `items`
-- Object - use a noun. e.g. `item`
+- Object - use a noun.
+E.g. `item`
-- Node - use the prefix 'node'. e.g. `containerNode`
+- Node - use the suffix 'Node'.
+E.g. `containerNode`
-- Element - use the prefix 'element'. e.g. `triggerElement`
+- Element - use the suffix 'Element'.
+E.g. `triggerElement`
-- Event handler functions - use the prefix 'on'. e.g. `onOpen`, `onClick`
+- Event handler functions - use the prefix 'on'.
+E.g. `onOpen`, `onClick`

 ### Adding a new component